achimcc/codingconnects/src/content/posts/2020-12-11---Using-Redux-with-Typescript.md

 store -->|defines| ui
 ```

-### Creating a React Typescript App and configuring Redux
+### Creating a React TypeScript App and configuring Redux

-I start with a fresh Typescript app, created with create-react-app:
+I start with a fresh TypeScript app, created with create-react-app:

 ```
 create-react-app kanban-board --template typescript